 3. Vlogging Camera

 Vlogging has been so fun for us for a bunch of reasons, but honestly the most important is that we get to capture all these memories and feelings on camera to watch back in a week or in 10 years.
-The Canon EOS M50 Mark II Mirrorless Camera with a 15-45mm lens is the perfect vlogging camera for us.
+The Canon EOS M50 Mark II Mirrorless Camera is the perfect vlogging camera for us.
 It is lightweight making it perfect to carry around all day and to hold outstretched for periods of time.
-The camera has a crop sensor so the 15-45mm is more like a 24-70mm and that has worked well for us, allowing both of us to be in the frame when holding the camera out in front of us.
-And we can zoom while recording!
-This is a huge upgrade from vlogging with the GoPro (facepalm).
+The camera has a crop sensor so the kit lens 15-45mm is more like a 24-70mm and that had worked well for us.
+But we have since upgraded to the Canon EF-M 11-22mm f/4-5.6 IS STM to have a wider angle that is much easier to vlog with.
+Plus it has a much better auto-focus.
 It’s also really nice that it has a separate shutter button for photos and a record button for video.

 4. Action Camera

 It is honestly a necessity to have an action camera while traveling.
 Our GoPro HERO9 is an incredible camera and perfect for any adventure (think snorkeling, ziplining, surfing, ATVing, paragliding, etc.) and especially nice for those waterproof moments (think swimming, beach days, or rain and snow!).
 We previously used the GoPro for all of our vlogging and it worked fine, especially with the stabilization ability (insane!) and the quality of the mic.
 The new GoPro 9 also has a screen on the front making it even easier to ensure you are in frame!